 Policy Background:

 Smithton Primary School’s smoke-free and substance aware policy was developed in 2018/19 following a full review and consultation with pupils, teaching staff, support staff, parent, carers and community partners.
 It’s development occurred due to pupils participating in J-Rock and looking in to how they could make healthy choices in life, which led to them investigating how they could encourage their friends, family and wider community to do the same.
 They held a Health and Well-being Marketplace and used this as a platform to promote healthy choices and at this event they begun to collect opinions about a policy from all involved.
+Funky Fridays group is now taking the lead on substance awareness and diversionary choices.

-The policy will be fully implemented from March 2020 in accordance with Smithton Primary School’s smoke-free and substance aware action plan.
+The policy has been fully implemented since March 2020 in accordance with Smithton Primary School’s smoke-free and substance aware action plan.

 Curriculum for Excellence and GIRFEC are clear that protecting and promoting the health and wellbeing of young people is fundamental to the role of all schools.
 Schools, teachers and staff have a vital role to play in supporting and nurturing young people to make healthy life decisions as they make the transition into adulthood, employment, training and further education.